Small Group Case Consult focused on SE Beginning Year topics

-.5 credit for Beginning SE students is granted for 1 1/2 hour consultation
+.5 credit for Beginning SE students is granted for 1.5 hour consultation, Cost: $40

 SE Consultation is an integrative aspect of your SE training.
 The intention of a case consultation is to enhance and deepen your understanding and application of SE.